 A tall thin bard weaves between tables and approaches the adventurers.
-He’s dressed in clothes stained orange – a dye so rare it draws the eyes of anyone nearby.
+He’s dressed in clothes stained a brilliant orange – a dye so vivid it draws the eyes of anyone nearby.
 Arriving at the table, he looks each of the adventurers in the eye, bows and says, “Canticle at your service.
 May I join you?”
 He spins a silver coin on the table and leaves it as if forgetting that it’s there.

 “S’pose,” says Dreadnought.

 The bard straps an angélique across his back and sits on a bench.
 “I have heard many tales of your exploits.
 I would learn more, but first, barman, more ale for your guests and one for yourself.”